 Once the full scan is complete, select the green “Clean Now” button to fix your issues.

 Restoro will proceed to fix all errors found on your PC.
 Once complete, restart windows and check to see if everything works fine.
-Your sound should now work just fine, and the program should be accessible from the Start menu and taskbar.
+Your sound should work fine now, and the program should be accessible from the Start menu and taskbar.